XueliangHan/xuelianghan.github.com/cs/linux.markdown

   * Q:Why operating system existed?
 What is the benifit of operating system?
 A: (a).Operating system make people simpler to use that brunch of computer hardwares, people who haven't have so much training, professional knowledge, deep understanding to hardware can use computer or write application by using a software layer called `operating system` instead. (b).Operating system make programmer won't need to _involved_ with detials that need write program to keep track all these components and use them correctly everytime they write a software.

 2.__Machine language__

 * (little misunderstanding)
 * the hardware and instructions visible to an assembly language programmer form the ISA (Instruction Set Architecture) level. (instruction set, memory organization, I/O, and bus structure)

 1.__Micro-architecture__

 * (little misunderstanding)

 0.__Physical devices__

 * The lowest level contains physical devices, consisting of integrated circuit chips, wires, power supplies, cathode ray tubes, and similar physical devices.
 How these are constructed and how they work are the provinces of the __electrical engineer__.

 ###History of Operating System
 * UNIX
- -> (System V from AT&T)/(BSD from University at California at Berkeley) -> (POSIX standard from IEEE)
+  * UNIX -> System V from AT&T and BSD from University at California at Berkeley -> (POSIX standard from IEEE)
- -> Minix (Small clone of UNIX) -> Linux (idea from Minix and free production)
+  * UNIX -> Minix (Small clone of UNIX) -> Linux (idea from Minix and free production)
 Most of what will be said about UNIX in here thus applies to System V, BSD, MINIX, Linux, and other versions and clones of UNIX as well.

 ##Book Content
-1.Introduction
+* 1.Introduction
-1.1.What Is An Operating System
+  * 1.1.What Is An Operating System
-1.2.History of Operating System
+  * 1.2.History of Operating System
+  * 1.3.The Operating System Zoo

 </body></html>